Mete Kaan Demir

-Mete Kaan Demir (born 13 May 1998) is a Turkish professional footballer who plays as a winger for Pendikspor on loan from Eyüpspor.
+Mete Kaan Demir (born 13 May 1998) is a professional footballer who plays as a winger for Turkish TFF 1.
+Lig club Sakaryaspor.
+Born in Germany, he represented Turkey internationally.

 Career

 On 31 January 2019, Demir signed his first professional contract with İstanbul Başakşehir for 3.5 years.
 Demir made his senior debut with Başakşehir in a 2–0 Süper Lig loss to Fatih Karagümrük on 25 September 2020.

 PAS Giannina

 On 30 January 2024, Demir was loaned to PAS Giannina with option to buy.